-- · Removal of any implicit or explicit margin for prudence - .
-Allowance for time value of money through the discounting of future cash flows - Allowance is possible for negative IBNER where it is expected that there will be a favourable development of case-by-case reserves - In the calculation of the Premium Provision under Solvency II, an insurer may take credit for profits embedded in unexpired policies.
-Under IFRS valuation basis this is disallowed and any profits embedded in the UPR may not be recognised until the expiry of these contracts.
-An Additional Unexpired Risk Reserve (AURR) is mandatory only where it is positive but not when it is negative. - The UPR/URR only allows for policies in force at the valuation date.
-The Premium Provision needs to include all policies that the insurer is obligated to, at the valuation date, including policies that have not yet incepted. - .
-There is no concept of risk margin under the current IFRS valuation - Increase in overhead expense reserves under Solvency II to fully allow for duration of the liability reserves.
+- Removal of any implicit or explicit margin for prudence. - Allowance for time value of money through the discounting of future cash flows - In the calculation of the Premium Provision under Solvency II, an insurer may take credit for profits embedded in unexpired policies.
+Under IFRS valuation basis this is disallowed, and any profits embedded in the UPR may not be recognised until the expiry of these contracts.
+An Additional Unexpired Risk Reserve (AURR) is mandatory only where it is positive but not when

+- it is negative. - The UPR/URR only allows for policies in force at the valuation date.
+The Premium Provision needs to include all policies that the insurer is obligated to, at the valuation date, including policies that have not yet incepted. - There is no concept of risk margin under the current IFRS valuation - Increase in overhead expense reserves under Solvency II to fully allow for duration of the liability reserves.
 No such reserves exist under IFRS.